RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/GlycanLayerSelector.md

  - ### Movers
  - [[GlycanTreeModeler]] - The optimal way to model glycan trees.
 Uses GlycanSampler internally.
  - [[SimpleGlycosylateMover]] - Glycosylate poses with glycan trees such as man5, man9, or other complex trees.
- - [[GlycanRelaxMover]] - Component used in GlycanTreeRelax to do the torsional and side-chain sampling.
+ - [[GlycanSampler]] - Component used in GlycanTreeRelax to do the torsional and side-chain sampling.
- - [[GlycanTreeMinMover]] - A version of the MinMover that randomly optimizes glycan foliage used in GlycanRelax.

 - ### Residue Selectors
  - [[GlycanResidueSelector]] - Select specific residues of each glycan tree of interest or specific trees/branches